mcamara/laravel-localization/README.md

 ## License

-Laravel Localization is licensed under the 2-clause BSD, see the `LICENSE` file for more details.
+Laravel Localization is an open-sourced laravel package licensed under the MIT license